webcampsi/mb2015/_posts/2015-02-21-Masa-Cernovsek-Logar.md

 layout: talks
 ---

-I will explain my process of learning HTML and CSS, preprocessors and all the turmoil that comes with it.
-Going through numerous tutorials, I will say a word or two about things you won't find in them.
-I learned about semantic HTML the hard way and midway through I found preprocessors such as Sass.
-At the end, I will present Jekyll as free tool that everyone could use.
+I will start by explaining my process of learning HTML and CSS, preprocessors and all the turmoil that comes with it.
+Having found this awesome tool, I can start building.

+As an architect I cannot have function without form, so I will present some basic design principles you can use in building webs.